Experienced Florida Bankruptcy Lawyers

 Assisting with your Chapter 7 or Chapter 13 bankruptcy in Pensacola

-Amy Logan Sliva is a debt-relief agency helping individuals file for debt-relief under the Bankruptcy Code.
-I work with you from the beginning to the end of the bankruptcy process.
+The Sliva Law Firm is a debt-relief agency helping individuals file for debt-relief under the Bankruptcy Code.
+We work with you from the beginning to the end of the bankruptcy process.
 Bankruptcy is a legal proceeding that helps people who cannot pay their bills get a fresh financial start.
 The right to file for bankruptcy is provided by federal law and all bankruptcy cases are handled in federal court.
 Filing bankruptcy immediately stops your creditors from seeking to collect debts from you, at least until your debts are sorted out according to the law.
-My goal is to get you past this tough time in your life as quickly as possible.
+Our goal is to get you past this tough time in your life as quickly as possible.

 What can bankruptcy do for you?